Course: Philology seminar

 Learning outcomes

-The aim of the course is to introduce students to selected issues of contemporary Ukrainian literature during a block lecture.
-The lecture(s) are given by invited experts from Ukraine.
-This is a unique opportunity to map the current state and trends in Ukrainian literature currently responding to the ongoing war between Russia and Ukraine.
+The aim of the course is to familiarize students with selected issues in contemporary Ukrainian literature and language during block lectures.
+The lecture(s) are led by invited experts from Ukraine.
+Some lectures are held online.
+This is a unique opportunity to map the current state and trends in Ukrainian linguistics and literature, which are currently responding to the ongoing war between Russia and Ukraine.

-Students will gain knowledge of the state of contemporary Ukrainian literature (prose and poetry), they will be oriented in its main tendencies and will be able to place Ukrainian literature into context of (central) European and world literature.
+Students will gain knowledge of the state of contemporary Ukrainian literature (prose and poetry) and lunguistics, they will be oriented in its main tendencies and will be able to place Ukrainian literature into context of (central) European and world literature.

 Prerequisites

-An interest in contemporary Ukrainian literature and a good knowledge of the Ukrainian language are assumed, as the lectures are given by native speakers.
+An interest in contemporary Ukrainian literature and language and a good knowledge of the Ukrainian language are assumed, as the lectures are given by native speakers.

 Assessment methods and criteria